fishfitz/gulp-vueify2/README.md

 # gulp-vueify2
 Compile `*.vue` component files using vueify **without** Browserify.
 Can be usefull for Electron app and server-side rendering (I wrote it primarily for the second case).

-Use code from the package [gulp-vueify](https://github.com/Zahajki/gulp-vueify), written by Zahajki, which seem abandoned.
+Use code from the package [gulp-vueify](https://github.com/Zahajki/gulp-vueify), written by Zahajki, which seems abandoned.
 Main differences with the mentionned package are support for Vue2 and out of the box CSS extraction.

 ## Installation
 ```bash